silinternational/idp-in-a-box/README.md

 All parameters can be set in a **Defaults** file, environment variables, or in command-line options.
 Command line options take precedence over environment variables, which take precedence over defaults file.
 The defaults file can be specified as a parameter, like `idp --defaults idp.toml`.
-If not specified the current directory is searched for a file with the name `idp`.
+If not specified the current directory is searched for a file with the name `idp-cli.toml`.
 The file can be in any of these formats: JSON, TOML, YAML, HCL, envfile.
+Change the file extension to match the format.
 To set a parameter by environment variable, uppercase the parameter name and prefix with `IDP_`.

 ## bringing up idp-in-a-box locally using Docker Compose
 1. Edit /etc/hosts or equivalent to assign `pw-api.local`, `pw-ui.local`, and